minarikmatus/onliner/README.md

 ## Commands

+`/here` shows last online times of all users in current channel or thread

 `/ending` shows threads that will be auto archived in next 24 hours

 `/last` shows server members that are not online with time when they were last online